ShaunFerris/ShaunFerris/README.md

 - :seedling: I'm passionate about learning new technologies and I'm progessing fast!

-- :mailbox:How to reach me: Click one of my social buttons at the top of this page, or see my email in the sidebar.
+- :mailbox: How to reach me: Click one of my social buttons at the top of this page, or see my email in the sidebar.

 ---